 What foods/drinks are acidic?

 The biggest cause of acid eroison today is soft drink, both carbonated and acidic, which does a fine job in dissolving enamel.
 This list is extensive and particularly points to black cola drinks which are also addictive and dehydrating.
+There is also an emerging trend towards lemon and hot water drinks, used to improve digestion.
+This is a very destructive habit.

 To give you an idea:

-• Pool acid has a PH of 1, Milk is not acidic and has a PH of 7, Lemons and Black Cola drinks are approx PH 2.5.
+•Pool acid has a PH of 1, Milk is not acidic and has a PH of 7, Lemons and Black Cola drinks are approx PH 2.5.
 Very close to Pool Acid!

 •Sport Drinks are acidic and consumed during or after exercise, a significant time of dehydration when the saliva flow is low